GeorgeDaoud3/SOFE4630U-MS3/README.md

    gcloud container clusters create sofe4630u --num-nodes=3
    ```
    **Note**: if the authorization windows popped up, click Authorize
-   **Note**: if you got an error that there is no available resources to create the nodes, you may need to change the default compute zone (e.g. to **us-central1-a** )
+   **Note**: if you got an error that there are no available resources to create the nodes, you may need to change the default compute zone (e.g. to **us-central1-a** )

 ## Deploy MySQL using GKE:
 1. To deploy a pre-existed MySQL image over the GKE cluster, we will use a YAML file.
 A YAML file is a file containing the configuration used to set the deployment
-   1. Clone the gitGub repository
+   1. Clone the GitHub repository
    ```cmd
    cd ~
    git clone https://github.com/GeorgeDaoud3/SOFE4630U-MS3.git
    ```
-   2. run the following command to deploy the mysql
+   2. run the following command to deploy the MySQL server
    ```cmd
    cd ~/SOFE4630U-MS3/mySQL
    kubectl create -f mysql-deploy.yaml